jeremypbeasley/canlis_j/studio.markdown

 date: 2016-11-10 10:09:00 -08:00
 layout: studio
 og_photo: "/uploads/cradle1.jpg"
-headline: It is human to create.
-We don’t just acknowledge this… we like to roll around in it.
+headline: Beyond the dining room, there are some ideas that are <i>too fun to resist</i>.
 desc: |-
-  Sometimes ideas are so fun we can’t resist making them come true.
-Sometimes we meet an artist we simply have to work with.
-Some arrived with a big party and some are experiences in and of themselves.
-Some are just for us.
-Some we made just to share with you.
+  Welcome to the world we create when we aren’t creating dinner.
+This is our studio.
 Here’s a peek into the parties we throw, the things we make, the pivots that saved us —straight from the minds of our family and staff.
 partners_intro: This collection of objects and the memories that go along with them were only possible with each of these talented collaborators and friends.
 partners: